Dalai Lama turns 87, PM wishes him on phone | Politics

 Several Union ministers, including Kiren Rijiju and Nitin Gadkari, and lawmakers also greeted the Dalai Lama, one of the most globally respected spiritual leaders who has been living in exile in India after fleeing China in 1959.

-Himachal Pradesh Chief Minister Jai Ram Thakur virtually attended the celebration and also wished the Dalai Lama.
+Himachal Pradesh Chief Minister Jai Ram Thakur attended the celebration virtually and wished the Dalai Lama.

 Thakur talked about the dedication with which Dalai Lama is working towards humanity and spirituality.
 He said the spiritual leader has preserved the historical and cultural heritage of the people of Tibet.